aave/aave-js/README.md

 # Aave Protocol js

-Beta version of the Aave protocol logic package
+Aave protocol logic package, supports main and uniswap markets

 The simplest way to get initial protocol data - use our subgraphs on TheGraph protocol: